-As much as I love traveling, Austin is the true city of my heart.
-So, let me take advantage of Valentine’s Day to wax poetic on the subject – at least for a paragraph or two.
+As much as I enjoy traveling to other cities and towns, Austin is the city of my heart.
+So, on the occasion of this Valentine’s Day, allow me to wax poetic on the subject – at least for a paragraph or two.

-As a lifelong Austin resident (except for a year sojourn in Peru), one of the things I appreciate most is the fact that I never get lost.
-It’s an easy city to navigate as long as you have an idea where you last left the tower or the Capitol.
+As a lifelong Austin resident (except for an 18-month sojourn in Peru), one of the things I appreciate most is the fact that I never get lost.
+It’s an easy city to navigate as long as you have an idea where you last saw the UT tower or the Capitol.
 Of course we have some weirdness such as RR 2222 becoming Koenig Lane and then becoming Hwy.
-290 E. And then we have our quaint mispronunciations of streets like Koenig and Guadalupe, wherein we took foreign names and bent them to our will or simple ignorance (take your pick).
+290 E. And then we have our quaint mispronunciations of streets like Koenig, Guadalupe, or Manchaca, wherein we took foreign names and bent them to our will or simple ignorance.

 Imagine how difficult it would be to find your way downtown and beyond if we had to guide ourselves with some unsystematic list of the tree genus.
 Without numbers, we’d have no idea how far we need to go – or have yet to go – as we journey north-south.

-Maybe that’s why my rational mind resists the name changes our more recent city padres have made, renaming 1st and 19th Streets, Cesar Chavez Street and Martin Luther King Blvd., respectively.
-As my native language is numbered streets, I have to mentally translate before I give directions in honored-personage language.
-Someone once accused me of being politically incorrect by using the old numbered street name instead of the current one in a moment of forgetfulness.
-But I felt no remorse – after all, the Mopac signage continued to indicate Cesar Chavez as First Street until about a year or so ago.
-It was renamed in the mid 1990s, but obviously it takes a while for these changes to sink in.
+Maybe that’s why my rational mind resists the name changes our more recent leaders have approved, renaming 1st and 19th Streets, Cesar Chavez Street and Martin Luther King Blvd., respectively.
+As my navigation language prefers numbered streets, I have to mentally translate before I give directions in honored-personage language.
+Someone once accused me of being politically incorrect by referencing, in a moment of forgetfulness, the old numbered street name instead of the current one.
+But I felt no remorse – after all, the Mopac highway signage continued to indicate Cesar Chavez as First Street until about a year or so ago (about 2010).
+It was renamed in the mid 1990s, but apparently it takes a while for these changes to stick.

-This is beginning to take on shades of South American cities where street names change to a different General, Admiral, or famous date in history, every two blocks or so.
-I used to think South Americans just had too many folks they needed to honor, but upon further reflection, it may be a practical way of keeping any group who thinks about a rebellion or country takeover from getting organized.
+This phenomenon of naming partial bits of street is beginning to take on shades of South American cities where street names change to a different General, Admiral, or famous date in history, every two blocks or so.
+I used to think South Americans just had too many folks they needed to honor, but upon further reflection, it may be a practical way of keeping any group who thinks about a coup d’etat or similar rebellion from getting organized.
 If they can’t find each other, how can they mobilize their forces?

-So could it be that our city powerful are slowly but surely dismantling our orderly system and imposing the South American model to divide and conquer the old-time Austinites?
+So could it be that our city leaders are slowly but surely dismantling our orderly system and imposing the South American model to divide and conquer the old-time Austinites?
 Once we start losing our bearings, can our freedom be far behind?
 Is it a mere coincidence that City Hall is situated between Cesar Chavez and Willie Nelson Blvd?
-Have I uncovered a plot to keep old-time Austinites away from meddling in City affairs?
+Maybe that’s part of a plot to keep old-time Austinites from meddling in City affairs?

 I hate to say this, but once we start getting lost in our own city, folks, that’s the beginning of the end.
 And when we start hearing GudaluPEH instead of GuadalOOP and ManchaKAH instead of ManCHAK, South American model creep is in the final stretch.
 We can go ahead and throw in the towel.

-To forestall that day, I ask that we unite against any further taking of our Central Austin streets.
+To forestall that day, I ask that we unite against any further renaming of our Central Austin streets.
 After all, there is safety in numbering.